photo/frontend/documentation/schemas/Group.markdown

 ### Schema description

   * id, a string idenfier
+  * appId, the appId which created this group
   * name, the name of the group
   * members: a set of email addresses who belong to this group